 The RWJF Culture of Health Prize honors U.S. communities; submissions representing the work of a single organization will not be considered.

-To be eligible to apply for the Prize, a community must be a geographically defined jurisdiction within the United States that falls into one of the following categories:

-- City, town, village, borough, or other municipality with a publicly elected governing body - County or parish - Federally-recognized tribe or a state-designated Indian reservation - Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii - Region (such as contiguous towns, cities, or counties)
+To be eligible to apply for a Prize, a community must be a geographically defined jurisdiction within the United States that falls into one of the following categories: - City, town, village, borough, or other municipality with a publicly-elected governing body - County or parish - Federally-recognized tribe or a state-designated Indian reservation - Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii - Region defined as geographically contiguous municipalities, counties, and/or reservations Neighborhoods and states are not eligible to apply.